Back to IBM Knowledge Hub

 AspectOn-PremisesCloud (SaaS)

-Example2 Administrator + 20 Standard User licences.
-No more than 2 users should have the Controller admin role; no more than 20 standard users.22 user subscriptions.
-Any user can be assigned admin rights as needed without a separate licence type.
+Example 2 Administrator + 20 Standard User licenses.
+No more than 2 users should have the Controller admin role; no more than 20 standard users.
+22 user subscriptions.
+Any user can be assigned admin rights as needed without a separate license type.

 Key Licensing Metrics Explained